Tutorial on amortized optimization: Training an amortization model on a sphere

 where $\gS^2$ is the surface of the \emph{unit 2-sphere} embedded in $\R^3$ as $\gS^2\defeq \{y\in\R^3 \mid \|y\|_2=1\}$ and $x$ is some parameterization of the function $f: \gS^2\times\gX\rightarrow \R$. \Cref{eq:sphere-opt-con} is relevant to physical and geographical settings seeking the extreme values of a function defined on the Earth or other spaces that can be approximated with a sphere.
+The full source code behind this experiment is available in \path{code/train-sphere.py}.

-\textbf{Amortization objective.} We first need to turn the constrained problem in \cref{eq:sphere-opt-con} into an unconstrained optimization problem of the form \cref{eq:opt}.
+\textbf{Amortization objective.} \Cref{eq:sphere-opt-con} first needs to be transformed from a constrained optimization problem into an unconstrained one of the form \cref{eq:opt}.
 In this setting, one way of doing this is by using a projection:

 where $\pi_{\gS^2}: \R^3\rightarrow \gS^2$ is the Euclidean projection onto $\gS^2$, \ie,